 The human back is made up of a complex structure of disk and bones, muscles, ligaments and tendons.
 Problems in any of these components can lead to back pain.
 In rare cases of back pain, the cause is never found.

-Strain is one of the most common cause of back pain.
+Strain is one of the most common causes of back pain.
 Typically, back pain occurs when:

 - Lifting something improperly or too heavy eg. luggage or gym weights